Amy L. DentonProfessor, Biology

-Dr. Amy Denton joined the CI faculty from the University of Alaska Fairbanks where she was an assistant professor in the Department of Biology and Wildlife.
-She received her B.A. in Environmental Studies from the State University of New York (SUNY) at Binghamton, her Ph.D. in Botany from the University of Washington, and spent two years at the University of California Riverside as the recipient of an NSF/Alfred P. Sloan Foundation Postdoctoral Fellowship in Molecular Evolution.
+Prior to CSUCI, Amy Denton was a faculty member in the Department of Biology & Wildlife at the University of Alaska Fairbanks and Curator of the UAF Herbarium.
+Originally from New York, Amy received her BA from SUNY-Binghamton, her doctorate from the University of Washington, and spent two years at the University of California Riverside as a recipient of an NSF/Alfred P. Sloan Foundation Postdoctoral Fellowship in Molecular Evolution.

-Plant systematics, phylogenetics, biogeography, and molecular evolution
+Plant systematics, phylogenetics, biogeography, molecular evolution; arctic/alpine environments